abhiTronix/deffcode/docs/recipes/advanced/decode-live-virtual-sources.md

 ## Generate and Decode frames from Gradients with custom Text effect

-> The `gradients` graph (as name suggests) generates several random gradients.
+> The [`gradients`](https://ffmpeg.org/ffmpeg-filters.html#toc-gradients) graph (as name suggests) generates several random gradients.

 <figure markdown>
   ![gradients test pattern](../../../assets/gifs/gradients.gif){ width="500" }
   <figcaption>Gradients pattern with real-time text output</figcaption>
 </figure>

-In this example we will generate and decode `15` seconds of **Gradients** using `gradients` graph source with `lavfi` input virtual device and also draw real-time text output _(format `HH::MM::SS`)_ scrolling upward direction on it using `drawtext` filter in FFdecoder API, all while previewing decoded frames using OpenCV Library's `cv2.imshow()` method in real-time.
+In this example we will generate and decode `15` seconds of **Gradients** using [`gradients`](https://ffmpeg.org/ffmpeg-filters.html#toc-gradients) graph source with `lavfi` input virtual device and also draw real-time text output _(format `HH::MM::SS`)_ scrolling upward direction on it using [`drawtext`](https://ffmpeg.org/ffmpeg-filters.html#toc-drawtext-1) filter in FFdecoder API, all while previewing decoded frames using OpenCV Library's `cv2.imshow()` method in real-time.

 !!! warning "This example assumes you're running :fontawesome-brands-windows: Windows machine.
-If not, then change `fontfile` path in `drawtext` video filtergraph definition accordingly."
+If not, then change `fontfile` parameter path in `drawtext` video filtergraph definition accordingly."

 !!! alert "By default, OpenCV expects `BGR` format frames in its `cv2.imshow()` method."